reda96/marketune_test/README.md

 4 - **Bonus**: let the viewer filter the data by a specific date using the createdAt field
 5- json object fields that can exist in documents

-_Note_: _the data is not strictly structured the goal object for example can a subdocument or as given below_
+_Note_: _the data is not strictly structured the goal object for example can be a subdocument or as given below_
 * _id
 * goal (can be an object that has (goal_type,points_in,points_out))
 * goal_type